mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 In the next passage it seems very clear that the angel of YHWH also bears His name:

 {% include verse.html
-text="Then he showed me the high priest Joshua standing before the **angel of YHWH** and the accuser standing at his right hand to accuse him.
-And <strong>YHWH said</strong> to the accuser, “<strong>YHWH rebuke you, O accuser!</strong> YHWH who has chosen Jerusalem rebuke you!
-Is not this man a brand plucked from the fire?”" verse="Zechariah 3:1-2"
+text="He showed me Joshua the high priest standing before **YHWH’s angel**, and Satan standing at his right hand to be his adversary. **YHWH said to Satan, “YHWH rebuke you, Satan!** Yes, YHWH who has chosen Jerusalem rebuke you!
+Isn’t this a burning stick plucked out of the fire?”" verse="Zechariah 3:1-2"
 %}

 {% include verse.html
-text="On that day YHWH will shield the inhabitants of Jerusalem so that the feeblest among them on that day shall be like David, and the house of David shall be **like God, like the angel of YHWH**, at their head." verse="Zechariah 12:8"
+text="In that day YHWH will defend the inhabitants of Jerusalem.
+He who is feeble among them at that day will be like David, and David’s house will be **like God, like YHWH’s angel** before them." verse="Zechariah 12:8"
 %}

 ---

 {% include verse.html
-text="He blessed Joseph and said, “The God before whom my ancestors Abraham and Isaac walked, **the God who has been my shepherd all my life to this day, the angel who has redeemed me from all harm,** bless the boys, and in them let my name be perpetuated and the name of my ancestors Abraham and Isaac, and let them grow into a multitude on the earth.”" verse="Genesis 48:15-16"
+text="He blessed Joseph, and said, “The God before whom my fathers Abraham and Isaac walked, **The God who has been my shepherd all my life to this day, The angel who has redeemed me from all evil**, Bless the lads; And may my name live on in them, And the names of my fathers Abraham and Isaac; And may they grow into a multitude in the midst of the earth.”" verse="Genesis 48:15-16" version="NASB1995"
 %}

 The word for God here is "Elohim", and the word for angel is "malak".

+{% comment %}
 ---

 {% include verse.html